Anti-Party Group: Aftermath

-In 1958, Premier Bulganin, the intended beneficiary of the anti-party group's move, was forced to retire and Khrushchev became Premier as well.
+In 1958, Premier Bulganin, the intended beneficiary of the "anti-party group", was forced to retire and Khrushchev became Premier as well.

-In 1961, in the wake of further de-Stalinisation, Molotov, Malenkov, Kaganovich, and Shepilov were expelled from the Communist Party altogether and all lived mostly quiet lives from then on.
+In 1961, in the wake of further de-Stalinization, Molotov, Malenkov, Kaganovich, and Shepilov were expelled from the Communist Party altogether and all lived mostly quiet lives from then on.
 Shepilov was allowed to rejoin the party by Khrushchev's successor Leonid Brezhnev in 1976 but remained on the sidelines.

 Khrushchev also deposed Defense Minister Zhukov in 1961.
 Zhukov had assisted Khrushchev against the anti-party group, but the two developed significant political differences in the following years.
 Khrushchev alleged Bonapartism as a justification for Zhukov's removal.

-Khrushchev's treatment of his opponents, in that they were vilified and humiliated but not physically oppressed, marked a departure from earlier practice in Soviet politics (as last seen in 1953 during the purge of Lavrenti Beria) – a development that was followed during later power struggles, such as Khrushchev's own deposition by Brezhnev in 1964 and the failed coup against Mikhail Gorbachev in August 1991.

-As a result of the incident, Khrushchev's position within the international communist bloc became insecure for a time, thus necessitating the support of Chinese Communist Party and Mao Zedong.
-The CCP thus traded its support for Khrushchev for Soviet technology of nuclear weapons.
-The Agreement on New Technology for National Defence was later signed in October.
+As a result of the incident, Khrushchev's position within the international Communist bloc became insecure for a time, so he needed the support of the Chinese Communist Party and Mao Zedong.
+The CCP traded its support for Khrushchev for Soviet nuclear weapons technology.
+The Agreement on New Technology for National Defence was signed in October of that year.